 Natural Agricultural Products, LLC plans to open multiple locations.
-Our focus is Brockton Ma. with our company office located at 4 Main St on the 2nd floor in Suite 215.
+Our focus is Abington Ma. with our company office located at 4 Main St Brockton Ma.
+02301 on the 2nd floor.
 Dispensaries, and cultivation centers will be located in areas where there is proper zoning and ordinances, no moratorium and with public support.
 All due diligence will be done before any and all leases are signed to ensure N.A.P. remains compliant at all times.

-Our legal team has given an opinion letter attached to this business plan stating that there are no current codes or ordinances prohibiting dispensing operations in our chosen cities and towns, Taunton, Fall River, New Bedford, and Brockton.
+Our legal team has given an opinion letter attached to this business plan stating that there are no current codes or ordinances prohibiting dispensing operations in our chosen cities and towns such as Abington, Taunton, Fall River, New Bedford, and Brockton.
 The administrators, Police Chief, and County Sherriff have been notified of the intention to open recreational marijuana businesses and have no objections.